eggsactly/8-Bit-Processor/vhdl/README.md

 # File listing
 - common/: contains package for unit tests and makefile used for unit tests
+- adder/: contains a 2 in, 1 out adder for program counter incrementing and memory segmentation implementation.
 - alu/: contains the alu and unit test
 - mux/: contains a 2 in, 1 out mux and unit test
-- register_file/: contains a register file and unit tests
+- register\_file/: contains a register file and unit tests
+- we\_flip\_flop/: stands for write enable flip-flop.
+Is a flip flop with a write enable line.